enkidevs/curriculum/javascript/ecmascript-2015/generators-proxy/passing-values-to-generators.md

 Generator's `next` method also accepts a parameter.

-When you pass in a parameter it is assigned to the result of the `yield` statement (if you don’t pass anything in it is `undefined`).
+When you pass in a parameter it is assigned to the result of the `yield` statement (if you don't pass anything in it is `undefined`).

 We could, for example, use this functionality to reset our number sequence when 0 is passed in: